 Under the QDMA, disaster management groups stand up coordination centres at the relevant level to enact the group's decisions, predominantly in the response and recovery phases.
 Activation is based on flexibility and adaptability to an incident's circumstances.
 QFD is represented on Local and District Disaster Management Groups.
 Local Disaster Management Groups are a means of coordinating multiple agencies and other stakeholders at the local level and are coordinated by the relevant local government.
 District Disaster Management Groups are coordinated by Queensland Police Service (QPS) to oversee each disaster district.
 The Commissioner is a member of the State Disaster Management Group.
 The State Disaster Management Group provides strategic oversight of, and support for, disaster management and disaster operations for the state.
-Disaster events will see the Queensland Disaster Management to disaster management, plays a crucial role in planning, communication, and resource allocation to mitigate the impact of disasters.
+Disaster events will see the Queensland Disaster Management Committee (QDMC) stand up.
+The QDMC, comprising of Ministers of portfolios pertinent to disaster management, plays a crucial role in planning, communication, and resource allocation to mitigate the impact of disasters.
 The Commissioner is an assisting official on the QDMC.